lk1007/ECE_4160_Labs/Lab_2.markdown

 <img src="../images/Echo.png" alt="Italian Trulli" width="100%">

 ### Get Time Command
-To make the GET_TIME_MILLIS command, the setup was done just as ECHO but instead of appending the received command to the characteristic string the operation was this
+To get important time data showing how long the robot has been operating the command GET_TIME_MILLIS was created. the setup was done just as ECHO but instead of appending the received command to the characteristic string the operation was this.

     tx_estring_value.append("T:");
     tx_estring_value.append((int)millis());

-when executed the resuls are shown here.
+when executed the results are shown here.

 <img src="../images/time.png" alt="Italian Trulli" width="100%">